Background pattern

 • You may become dependent on Durogesic Matrix (see section 2).

-You may notice rashes, redness, or a mild itching sensation on the skin where the patch is applied.
+You may notice rashes, redness, or a slight itching of the skin at the patch application site.
 It is usually mild and disappears after removing the patch.
-If not, or if the patch irritates your skin a lot, inform your doctor.
+If it does not, or if the patch irritates your skin a lot, inform your doctor.

-Reporting of side effects
+Reporting side effects

-5. Conservation of Durogesic Matrix
+5. Storage of Durogesic Matrix

-Where to Store the Patches
+Where to store the patches

 Keep all patches (used and unused) out of sight and reach of children.

-How to Dispose of Used or Unused Patches
+How to dispose of used or unused patches

-Accidental exposure of another person to used and unused patches, especially in children, may result in a fatal outcome.
+Accidental exposure of another person to used and unused patches, especially children, can result in a fatal outcome.

-Medications should not be thrown away through the drains or in the trash.
-Deposit the packaging and medications that you no longer need in the SIGRE point at the pharmacy.
-In case of doubt, ask your pharmacist how to dispose of the packaging and medications that you no longer need.
+Medications should not be thrown down the drain or into the trash.
+Deposit the packaging and medications you no longer need in the SIGRE collection point at the pharmacy.
+If in doubt, ask your pharmacist how to dispose of the packaging and medications you no longer need.
 This way, you will help protect the environment.

 Composition ofDurogesic Matrix